The Early Years

 Talking to children about what they have been learning helps them to make connections, reflect and develop their communication skills.
-Each half-term Early Years send home ‘Home Learning Challenges’.
-These are just some exciting activities for you and your child to do at home together.
+Each week, we share our weekly blog with information about our learning and activities for you and your child to do at home together.

 How we assess

 Within the Early Years we carry out ongoing assessments by observing children as they play and learn and based on our observations we will set next steps to make sure that children are being challenged at the appropriate level.
 We very much encourage parents and carers to be involved in our assessment process by telling us about the wonderful things that they do at home.
 You can do this by filling in one of our WOW notes that we will send home.
 In our classroom we have a ‘WOW wall’ where we celebrate children’s work by displaying it.

 You will receive communications from the class teacher via our Seesaw app.
 Photographs and videos will be shared of your child and their learning.
 Each week, there will be a weekly blog detailing learning and activities for you to share with your child.
 School communications will also be sent via the app.
 This may be newsletters, or any general notices for parents/carers.